Leth13/QS_Sinsystem_S.meliloti/README.md

 ## Reaction Rates

 The reaction rates are in the parameters.txt file.
-They were extracted from the data of [Bettenworth et al.](https://doi.org/10.1038/s41467-022-30307-6) or, where information was lacking, assumed from the simulation of the LuxR/LuxI quorum sensing system of Vibrio fisheri in [Buceta et al.](https://bmcsystbiol.biomedcentral.com/articles/10.1186/1752-0509-7-6).
-If new literature comes out about the actual rates of the S. meliloti species, it's advised to update them.
+They were extracted from the data of [Bettenworth et al.](https://doi.org/10.1038/s41467-022-30307-6) or, since information was lacking, assumed from the simulation of the LuxR/LuxI quorum sensing system of _Vibrio fisheri_ in [Buceta et al.](https://bmcsystbiol.biomedcentral.com/articles/10.1186/1752-0509-7-6).
+If new literature comes out about the actual rates of the _S. meliloti_ species, it's advised to update them.

 ## Deterministic simulations